Gluphisia septentrionis Walker, 1855

 Photograph copyright: Merrill A. Peterson

-Gluphisia septentrionis is a small to medium-sized moth (FW length 13–15 mm) with variable mottled gray forewings banded with ochre to light olive forewings and lacking well-defined spots that flies in forests throughout the Northwest from late spring until fall.
+Gluphisia septentrionis is a small to medium-sized moth (FW length 13–15 mm) that flies in forests throughout the Northwest from late spring until fall.
+It has variable mottled gray forewings banded with ochre to light olive forewings and lacking well-defined spots.
 The forewings are fairly broad and stubby without scalloping or flanges.
 They are powdery ash gray with variable ochre to olive basal and median areas, often heavily dusted with gray.
 The gray uneven basal, antemedial, postmedial, and subterminal lines are usually visible, especially the antemedial and postmedial lines which are darkest gray, while the spots are obsolete.
-Variable numbers of raised glossy scales on the basal and median wing can often be seen with the naked eye and appear like grit on emery cloth.
+Variable numbers of raised glossy scales on the basal and median forewing can often be seen with the naked eye and appear like grit on emery cloth.
 The hindwing is dull gray, darkest toward the margin.
 The body is hoary medium gray to dark gray.
 The antennae are bipectinate, broadly in males and weakly in females.

 This species can usually be identified as a prominent by its broad antennae and as this species by its small size, mottled and banded gray and olive forewing that lacks spots.
 It is our only small member of the Notodontidae with gray and yellow to olive forewing color.
 Gluphisia severa is similar but significantly larger.
 They also differ in having lines on the hindwing, at least at the anal angle.
 Gluphisia septentrionis weakly resembles dark specimens of the noctuid moth Brachylomia populi but the antennae of Gluphisia are wider and the elements of the wing pattern are quite different, including the presence of a typical kidney-shaped reniform spot in B. populi.